HewlettPackard/swarm-learning/examples/huggingface-peft/README.md

 Hugging Face PEFT
 =================

-This example runs a Hugging Face BERT movie reviews classification application with GPU based Parameter Efficient Fine-Tuning (PEFT) using LoRA (Low-Rank Adaptation) on the Swarm Learning platform.
+This example demonstrates LLM fine-tuning in a federated scenario.
+It shows a BERT movie review classification application with GPU-based Parameter Efficient Fine-Tuning (PEFT) using LoRA (Low-Rank Adaptation) on the Swarm Learning platform.

 The Machine Learning program, after conversion to Swarm Learning for the Hugging Face transformers platform with PEFT integration, is in `examples/huggingface-peft/model`.
 The Hugging Face transformers-based file with PEFT support is called `model.py`.